pivotal/docs-tap/scst-store/overview.md

-# Supply Chain Tools for Tanzu – Store
+# Supply Chain Security Tools for VMware Tanzu – Store

 SCST - Store’s enables faster identification of vulnerable software packages by providing a CLI to query image, package, and vulnerability relationships after the [SCST - Scan] has run source code and image vulnerability scans.
 ​
-The SCST - Store component is designed to integrate seamlessly with the SCST - Scan component <add link>.
+The SCST - Store component is designed to integrate seamlessly with the [SCST - Scan component](../scst-scan/overview.md).
 ​
 The SCST - Store has four components: